-Policy excess explained
+Policy excesses explained

-What is excess?
+What is the excess?

-Who do I pay my excess fee to?
+Who do I pay my excess to?

-In the event your vehicle is a total loss, stolen or not recovered, your insurer will deduct any applicable excess fees from the settlement issued to you.
+In the event your vehicle is a total loss, stolen or not recovered, your insurer will deduct any applicable excesses from the settlement issued to you.